tiaogi/dupfinder/README.md

 all:
     $(CC) $(CFLAGS) $(SRC) -o $(TARGET) $(LIBS)

 clean:
     rm -f $(TARGET)
 ```

 ## Notes

 - Uses MD5 for fast pre-filtering + full byte comparison for safety
-- Limits file scan to 1000 files by default (can be increased in source)\n- Requires a terminal compatible with ncurses
+- Limits file scan to 1000 files by default (can be increased in source)
+- Requires a terminal compatible with ncurses

 ## License